-- 1. Investigate the literature on the economic effects of drought in Western European countries in general and the Netherlands in particular. - 2.
-Outline the importance of the phenomenon of drought for the Dutch economy in relation to fresh water supply, based on available information for economic sectors in Dutch (CBS) statistics. - 3.
-Pay attention, on a micro level, to the question how resilient individual actors are in coping with problems of drought.
-To do so we will survey individual firms in order to research the role of fresh water in production, the possibilities to adapt to a change in the supply of fresh water, and their perception of the risk involved and (technical and economic) strategies to deal with the issue.
+- Investigate the literature on the economic effects of drought in Western European countries in general and 1. the Netherlands in particular. - Outline the importance of the phenomenon of drought for the Dutch economy in relation to fresh water 2. supply, based on available information for economic sectors in Dutch (CBS) statistics. - Pay attention, on a micro level, to the question how resilient individual actors are in coping with problems of 3. drought.
+To do so we will in collaboration with Project 6.1 and 6.3 survey individual firms in order to research the role of fresh water in production, the possibilities to adapt to a change in the supply of fresh water, their perception of the risk involved and (technical and economic) strategies to deal with the issue.
 Here a differentiation between measures of individual agents and the collective is made.
 TNS/NIPO will be asked to do the survey under our guidance and control; 75 firms will be questioned and asked to send in their forms. - 4.
 Assess firm strategies to cope with drought and increased salinity on a meso level on basis of the methodology in Agricom. - 5.
 Research redundancy on a sector level by extending the Agricom methodology.